Anomalous diffusion in coupled viscoelastic media: A fractional Langevin equation approach: Abstract

 \section{Abstract}

 Anomalous diffusion often arises in complex environments where viscoelastic or crowded conditions influence particle motion.
 In many biological and soft-matter systems, distinct components of the medium exhibit unique viscoelastic responses, resulting in time-dependent changes in the observed diffusion exponents.
 Here, we develop a theoretical model of two particles, each embedded in a distinct viscoelastic medium, and coupled via a harmonic potential.
 By formulating and solving a system of coupled fractional Langevin equations (FLEs) with memory exponents $0<\alpha<\beta\leq1$, we uncover rich transient anomalous diffusion phenomena arising from the interplay of memory kernels and bilinear coupling.
 Notably, we identify ``recovery dynamics'', where a subdiffusive particle ($\alpha$) transiently accelerates and eventually regains its intrinsic long-time mobility.
-This recovery emerges only when memory exponents differ ($\alpha<\beta$), whereas identical exponents ($\alpha=\beta$) suppress recovery.
-Our theoretical predictions offer insight into experimentally observed transient anomalous diffusions, such as polymer–protein complexes and cross-linked cytoskeletal networks, highlighting the critical role of memory heterogeneity and mechanical interactions in biological anomalous diffusion.
+This recovery emerges only when memory exponents differ ($\alpha<\beta$), whereas identical exponents ($\alpha=\beta$) suppress recovery. { Our FLE models are further validated in comparison with Langevin dynamics simulations of polymer-based real systems.} Our theoretical predictions offer insight into experimentally observed transient anomalous diffusions, such as polymer–protein complexes and cross-linked cytoskeletal networks, highlighting the critical role of memory heterogeneity and mechanical interactions in biological anomalous diffusion.